Data, The New Currency

 Cybersecurity — No Privacy Without Security

 Inseparable from the competency to handle the data that an organization collects is the capability to secure the data collected.
 The PDPA governs not just how the data is stored, but also who has access to the data, a process that often involves third party organizations.
-Organizations in tightly regulated industries like financial services will see that, in fact, many of the security requirements in various laws like ISO 27001 and PCI DSS overlap with those of the PDPA.
+Organizations in tightly regulated industries like financial services will see that, in fact, many of the security requirements in various compliance frameworks like ISO 27001 and PCI DSSvarious compliance frameworks like ISO 27001 and PCI DSS overlap with those of the PDPA.

 One of the biggest fines in 2019 was doled out to Singapore-based Horizon Fast Ferry, which provides ferry services between Singapore and Batam.
 According to the PDPC, the company failed to appoint a data protection officer, develop and implement data protection policies and practices, and put in place reasonable security arrangements to protect its customers’ personal data.

-Central to an organization’s efforts to comply with the PDPA is a Data Protection Officer (DPO), someone who drives organization buy-in and compliant processes across all departments.
+Central to an organization’s efforts to comply with the PDPA is a Data Protection Officer (DPO), someone who drives organization buy-in and compliant processes across all departmentsdrives organization buy-in and compliant processes across all departments.
 Organizations will have to decide if it is critical to hire a dedicated DPO, or appoint an existing employee to double hat as a DPO.

 Privacy laws like the PDPA and GDPR are setting a new standard for organizations to benchmark their practices against.
-While it may not be immediately intuitive how your organization can comply with privacy best practices, leveraging the expertise of third party privacy experts can be a cost-effective solution to help you chart a roadmap for compliance.
+While it may not be immediately intuitive how your organization can comply with privacy best practices, leveraging the expertise of third party privacy expertsexpertise of third party privacy experts can be a cost-effective solution to help you chart a roadmap for compliance.